Favourite Author-Illustrators (and the Books That Stayed With Me)

 This is one I keep coming back to.
 Not just one of my favourite picture books, one of my favourite books with some of the best illustrations of all time.
 Ok, is that enough hyperbole?

-I must have read it with my kid at least two hundred times.
-It even led to an event I ran at the bookshop.
-I sprayed chalk arrows around the city leading to different stores, made a “Lost Thing” passport, and had kids collect stamps at each stop.
+I must have read it with my kid at least 200-300 times.
+It even inspired an event I ran at the bookshop.
+I sprayed chalk arrows around the city leading to different bookshops, made a “Lost Thing” passport, and had kids collect stamps at each stop.
 The publishers supplied a prize.
 It turned into something much bigger than I expected and was a lot of fun.

 Elise Hurst – Adelaide's Secret World